anton-rs/kona/book/src/fpp-dev/env.md

 Other programs (`clients`) may have different requirements for communication with the `host`, but the above is a common pattern for programs built on top of a FPVMs.
 In general:

-1. The `client` program is a state machine that is responsible for bootstrapping itself from the inputs, executing the progam logic, and verifying the outcome.
+1. The `client` program is a state machine that is responsible for bootstrapping itself from the inputs, executing the program logic, and verifying the outcome.
 1. The `host` is responsible for providing the `client` with data it wasn't bootstrapped with, and for executing the program itself.

 {{#include ../links.md}}